Polomich/CART315/Process/README.md

 ### How to fix a broken game?

 My walls are not walling. why.
-Why is my ball always startting in the same direction.
+Why is my ball always startting in the same direction. --> it's not.

 ## Week 2: Exploration Protoype I (January 29, 2025)